JetBrains/ideavim/doc/set-commands.md

-    'gdefault'       'gd'       the ":substitute" flag 'g' is default on 'history'        'hi'       number of command-lines that are remembered 'hlsearch'       'hls'      highlight matches with last search pattern 'ignorecase'     'ic'       ignore case in search patterns 'iskeyword'      'isk'      defines keywords for commands like 'w', '*', etc.
+    'gdefault'       'gd'       the ":substitute" flag 'g' is default on 'history'        'hi'       number of command-lines that are remembered 'hlsearch'       'hls'      highlight matches with last search pattern

+    `idemarks`       `idemarks` Boolean (default true)     - IdeaVim ONLY         [To Be Released]

+                     If true, creation of global mark will trigger creation of IDE's bookmark and vice versa.

+    'ignorecase'     'ic'       ignore case in search patterns 'iskeyword'      'isk'      defines keywords for commands like 'w', '*', etc.
     'incsearch'      'is'       show where search pattern typed so far matches